vijay-guttula/Tensy/README.md

 ## Getting Started

-This app uses docker which is only avaible on Window10 Pro in case of windows but is found easily in case of other os I recommend using an Ubuntu or Mac or any linux based OS and install docker, go to this [link](https://docs.docker.com/get-docker/) for details.
+This app uses docker which is only avaible on `Window10 Pro` , this doesnt run on `Windows Home` in case of windows but is found easily in case of other os
+I recommend using an `Ubuntu` or `Mac` or any `linux` based OS and install `docker`, go to this [link](https://docs.docker.com/get-docker/) for details.

 This program needs to be run in `Python3` only.
 So if you need to install python3's pip use the following command